As you might have guessed, the Boston Brass is a brass quintet originally formed in Boston.

 The Boston Brass always encourages students to listen to professional musicians as much as possible.
 "Have an open ear to all music and listen to music played by a professional that performs on your instrument," says Pagliuca.
 "You will grow as far as your ears grow.
 The more you listen to great music, the better you will be as a musician."

 The group's respect for educators came full circle four years ago when Pilafian decided to join as a member of the group after his retirement from teaching in colleges.
 "I've known Jeff since he was a teenager, and he fell in love with brass chamber music," Pilafian says.
 "He built this incredible career for the group, and I didn't realize he was building my retirement at the time, but that's what happens."

 For Conner and the other Boston Brass members, performing with Pilafian is a dream come true.
 "It's incredible," says Conner.
 "I never would have imagined that Sam would be playing in the quintet when he was coaching us as students 30 years ago at Boston University."

 Pilafian enjoys the unusual arrangement.
 "It's your job as an older professional to stop treating students like students when they become great and acknowledge the fact that they're now your colleagues," he says.
 "We've got years and years of experience, but we have generations of perspective on the same piece of music, so we're all learning from each other."

-Top Photo by Rob Shanahan for Yamaha Corporation of America.
+Top photo by Rob Shanahan for Yamaha Corporation of America

-Photos courtesy Boston Brass, All Rights Reserved
+Photos courtesy of Boston Brass

 This article originally appeared in the 2017 V4 issue of Yamaha SupportED.
 To see more back issues, find out about Yamaha resources for music educators, or sign up to be notified when the next issue is available, click here.